Moroccan Spiced Sweet Potato Soup

 Add frozen broccoli, cauliflower, mirepoix blend, garlic, salt, and pepper to the pot and cook for about 5-10 minutes, until the vegetables begin to soften.

 Make a slurry with the corn starch.
-Do this by mixing the corn starch with 4-6 Tablespoons of your chicken stock until a smooth paste forms.
+Do this by mixing the corn starch with 4-6 Tablespoons of your stock until a smooth paste forms.
 This will be used to thicken the soup.

 Whisk the cornstarch slurry into the simmering soup.
 Simmer for about 15 minutes, until soup is desired thickness.